meerkatzenwildschein/NtfyNewtabSubscriberExtension/README.md

+Sure, here is the enhanced README with the additional features:

+---

 # Ntfy Newtab Subscriber

 Ntfy Newtab Subscriber is a Chrome extension that listens to one or more [ntfy.sh](https://ntfy.sh) topics and displays the messages in new browser tabs.

 ## Features

 - **Tab Groups**: Automatically groups related tabs together based on the topic.
 - **Basic Authentication**: Support for Basic Auth to protected ntfy.sh services.
 - **Cached-History Support**: Keeps track of the message history to ensure no message is missed, even if the browser was closed.
+- **Attachments Support**: Displays messages with attachments directly within the tabs.
+- **Images Support**: Automatically shows images embedded in messages.

 ## Installation